hopsoft/knockout_app/README.md

 }(jQuery, ko));
 ```

-## Leverage the Asset Pipeline to add structure
+## Leverage the asset pipeline to add structure

 It's easy to add some structure to your Knockout app.
 For example, you might prefer to keep your view models in a separate directory.